Piotr1215/kubectl-container/README.md

 - useful aliases

 Use this image if you want to monitor and develop for Kubernetes.
 This is my default image with all favourite tools and settings.
-This image is optimized for usability.
+This image is optimized for usability and is based on ``Ubuntu`` base image.

 ## How to use